 A: There are no known long-term side effects from BOTOX® injections.
 Side effects are generally temporary and well-tolerated.
 Common side effects include bruising, swelling, and headache.
 Eyelid and eyebrow droop are rare temporary side effects.

 You can reduce your risk of side effects by seeking treatment from a well-trained injector.
 Do your research before attending “Botox parties” or using deals found through online coupon sites.
 These may seem like a good way to get BOTOX® at a bargain, but if the practitioner administering treatment is not adequately trained or experienced in giving injections, your results may be subpar.
 Also, your risk of experiencing side effects may increase.

 If you’re considering BOTOX® or other neurotoxins for facial rejuvenation in San Diego, we want you to do your research.
-You can learn more about individual products at your free consultation with our lead injector, Lauren Amico Reed, PA-C, MMS, or with one of our board-certified plastic surgeons, who will thoroughly discuss all of your questions and concerns about non-surgical treatment at LJCSC.
+You can learn more about individual products at your free consultation with one of our board certified plastic surgeons or our talented injectors, Lauren Amico Reed, Brittany Haley, Julia Jowett, and Khanh Nguyen.
+Together, you will thoroughly discuss all of your questions and concerns about non-surgical treatment at LJC.
 You can also read our BOTOX® Buyer’s Guide, which explains how BOTOX® should be administered to get you the best results.

 Interested in dermal fillers?
 Read our Fillers Q & A to get started.